StochSS/GillesPy2/CONTRIBUTING.md

 d) For bug fixes, branch from 'master'
 e) For new features, branch from 'develop'
 e) Be sure to document your code
 f) Create unit tests to cover changes.
 Unit tests should be placed in the [test](/test) subdirectory.
+g) Update the UML class model and UML class diagram screenshot located in the [docs/getting_started/uml_class_model](/docs/getting_started/uml_class_model) subdirectory.
+The model was built with Pynsource, an open-source UML tool for Python.

 ### 2. Submitting a Pull Request:
 a) If changes are bug/hotfix, make a pull request to 'master'.